kartikgulati/itskg/content/about.md

 #### I am Kartik Gulati, a young Web Developer, Blogger and a Tech lover(geek), popularly known around the internet world as Kartik Gulati.

- If you ﬁnd some­one with the user­name ```Welcome2GulatiCity```on any platform, you can be mostly sure its me.
+ If you ﬁnd some­one with the user­name ```KartikGulati```on any platform, you can be mostly sure its me.

- If you still want to know more about me then download my [Resume](https://kartikgulatiresume.netlify.app) .
+ If you still want to know more about me then download my [Resume](https://drive.google.com/uc?export=download&id=1f-aiIv4FwLQlmPa4ArcxVCJ4rs6e2Lr3) .